What we do

-Windmills differs from any other Child Bereavement Charity as it solely focuses on supporting Children and Young People when someone significant in their life receives a terminal diagnosis/prognosis (whether this is due to illness or injury – including trauma, murder & suicide), through the acute dying process and up to several months after the death has occurred.
+Windmills differs from any other Child Bereavement Charity as we specialise in facilitating or supporting families with breaking bad news conversations with children.
+We also focus on supporting Children and Young People when someone significant in their life receives a terminal diagnosis/prognosis from their Consultant team (whether this is due to illness or injury – including trauma, murder & suicide), through the acute dying process and up to several months after the death has occurred.
+We offer support when a sudden death has happened but only able to accept a referral within the first four weeks of a death happening.

 A Practitioner will be made available 24hours a day to attend the location where our services are needed .
 This will include acute healthcare settings.
 The Practitioner will advocate inclusion of the Child or Young Person within the dying/death process through a bespoke programme of support.
 During this period the Practitioners will liaise, where appropriate, with other professionals within the community.
 This may include: Schools, Universities, GP’s, Social Services, Hospices, Police and Fire Service.